Build (game engine): Other game ports

-The source code of Witchaven, Witchaven II: Blood Vengeance, William Shatner's TekWar, and Corridor 8: Galactic Wars have also surfaced.
-The legal status of these, however, is unclear.
-The full source code to an alpha version of Blood was also leaked, and was used as a reference for an otherwise reverse engineered port to Java using LibGDX called BloodGDX in May 2017.
+The source code of Witchaven, Witchaven II: Blood Vengeance, William Shatner's TekWar, and Corridor 8: Galactic Wars also surfaced in 2007 from developer Les Bird.
+The legal status of these, however, is unclear, though the derived EGwhaven patches for Witchaven were included in the game's Steam and GOG.com re-releases.
+JonoF released ports for Witchaven and TekWar on March 3, 2024; with derived ETekWar and EWitchaven ports also prototyped.
+The full source code for various alpha versions of Blood have also leaked over time.

-This followed from the author's previous port of TekWar released in January 2016, and has been followed up by ports for Witchaven, Redneck Rampage, Duke Nukem 3D, Powerslave, Legends of the Seven Paladins and Shadow Warrior, now all collectively called BuildGDX.
+This was then used as a reference for an otherwise reverse engineered port to Java using LibGDX called BloodGDX in May 2017 by Alexander Makarov (M210), the previous author of BloodCM.
+This followed from the author's previous port of TekWar released in January 2016, and has been followed up by ports for Witchaven, Redneck Rampage, Duke Nukem 3D, PowerSlave, Legends of the Seven Paladins and Shadow Warrior, now all collectively called BuildGDX.
+DukeGDX also supports the files from the 20th Anniversary World Tour edition of Duke Nukem 3D.

-A further port of Blood, called NBlood, was released in January 2019 based on EDuke32 and the creator's previous Rednukem port for Redneck Rampage.
-An EDuke32 port for PowerSlave, called PCExhumed, was released on November 21, 2019.

-The source port Raze forks various Build Engine ports, including JFDuke3D, SWP, NBlood, Rednukem, and PCExhumed, and ties it to a new underlying backend based on GZDoom.
+A further port of Blood, called NBlood, was released in January 2019 by Alexey Khokholov (Nuke.YKT) based on EDuke32, and the creator's previous Rednukem port for Redneck Rampage (which also supports Duke Nukem 3D and Duke Nukem 64).
+An EDuke32 port for PowerSlave, called PCExhumed, was released on November 21, 2019 by Barry Duncan (sirlemonhead) with help from Nuke.YKT.
+The source port Raze forks various Build engine ports, including JFDuke3D, SWP, NBlood, Rednukem, and PCExhumed, and ties it to a new underlying backend based on the developers' own GZDoom.
+NBlood and PCExhumed have also been backported to JFBuild for the purpose of adapting it to platforms such as the Amiga, PlayStation Vita and Nintendo 3DS.